West Virginia First Foundation Inc

 Overview

-Founded in 2023 by the West Virginia Legislature, the West Virginia First Foundation is a private nonprofit organization established to receive and disburse the state's opioid settlement funds.
-West Virginia is projected to receive over $1 billion in settlement funds from lawsuits against pharmaceutical companies, with 72.5% allocated to WVFF for distribution to community organizations addressing addiction.
-As of November 2024, the Foundation held $226.4 million in assets and had earned over $10 million in investment income.
+Founded in 2023 by the West Virginia Legislature, the West Virginia First Foundation is a private nonprofit organisation established to receive and disburse the state's opioid settlement funds.
+West Virginia is projected to receive over $1 billion in settlement funds from lawsuits against pharmaceutical companies, with 72.5% allocated to WVFF for distribution to community organisations addressing addiction.
+The Foundation holds over $225 million in assets and has earned over $10 million in investment income.
 The Foundation's mission is to "empower West Virginians to prevent substance use disorder, support recovery, and save lives" through transparent, evidence-based grantmaking.
-In 2024, WVFF awarded $17 million to 94 projects in its Initial Opportunity Grant cycle and announced plans to distribute nearly $18 million in its 2025 Momentum Initiative Grant cycle.
 The Foundation operates with quarterly board meetings held publicly via virtual access, demonstrating commitment to transparency and community engagement.

 Funding Priorities